Curriculum Detail - Grade 6

 • Communicate effectively with others in a way that promotes respect and conflict resolution

-• Understand the impact physical activity has on one’s physical, emotional, and intellectual health
+• Understand the impact physical activity has on one’s physical, emotional and intellectual health

 Faculty

-• Photo of Joy Barton
+• Photo of Abigail Bole

 • Photo of Sarah Brown